When new to baking, it can seem intimidating and scary especially when going to a bakery and seeing all their perfect baked goods.

-The goal here is to chill the dough quickly to set it before rolling and cutting it into the desired shape, so if you can flatten the dough out and wrap it that would be best.
+The goal here is to chill the dough quickly to set it before rolling and cutting it into the desired shape, so if you can flatten the dough out and wrap it, that would be best.

 Place the dough into the fridge for at least 30 minutes to chill properly.

 Note: This recipe can easily be doubled or halved to make a small batch.
-This dough freezes great; it can last in the freezer for one year!
+This dough freezes excellently; it can last in the freezer for one year!
 How perfect is that!
 I always have cookie dough in my freezer just in case I need it last minute.
-I just pull out the desired amount and thaw it in a bowl on my counter for an hour then I continue onto the next steps.
+I pull out the desired amount and thaw it in a bowl on my counter for an hour then I continue onto the next steps.

 Once the dough has chilled, its time to roll and cut the cookies.